From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 Here's where the narrative shifts from features to stakes.

 All these systems -- isolation, coordination, visibility, chat interfaces -- address a single root problem: humans can't scale at the rate of AI.
 Forty-five billion non-human agent identities projected by end-2026.
 Only 10% of organizations have governance strategies.
-That's not a gap.
-That's a liability waiting to compound.

 The real villain isn't AI capability.
 It's the assumption that informal governance -- "we'll figure it out as we go" -- works when agents multiply faster than the policies governing them.